kilpkonn/msc-thesis/main.typ

 The idea is that there is a unique front end for every language that lowers the language specific constructs to intermediate representation that is a common interface for all of them.
 To get machine code out of the intermediate representation there is also a unique back end for every target archidecture.

-#todo("The protocola roughly takes the position of IR, front end is similar to...")
 Similar ideas can be also used in building language tooling.
 Language server protocol (LSP) has been invented to do exactly that.
 The Language Server Protocol#footnote(link("https://microsoft.github.io/language-server-protocol/")) (LSP) is an open, JSON-RPC-based#footnote(link("https://www.jsonrpc.org/specification")) protocol for use between editors and servers that provide language specific tools for a programming language.
-#todo("since standardised client know what to do no mather what the server is")
-There is a LSP Client implementation for every IDE and a LSP server implementation for every langauge.
+The protocol takes the position of intermediate representation, front ends are the LSP clients in IDEs and backends are LSP servers.
+We will refer to LSP client as just client and LSP server as just server.
+As the protocol is standardised every client knows how to work with any server.
-LSP was first introduced to public in 2016 and now now most modern IDEs support it. #todo("link to list if possible")
+LSP was first introduced to public in 2016 and now now most#footnote(link("https://microsoft.github.io/language-server-protocol/implementors/tools/")) modern IDEs support it.

 Some of the most common functionalities LSP servers provide according to @editing-support-for-languages-lsp:
 - Go to definition / references